Course Suggestions for Multilingual Students

 • ESL 3001: Integrated Skills for Academic English (2 credits) — This is a second seven-week session language and academic success course.
 Students may want to add this course if they find that they need some more support with English at mid-semester.

 • ESL 3402W: Research Writing (4 credits) — This course helps prepare students for WRIT 1301.
 International students who have a TOEFL iBT writing sub- score below 21, or equivalent, are required to take this course before taking WRIT 1301.
 It is also open to other students who want to work on their research writing or students you feel would benefit from a full year of writing support.
-ESL 3402W is an (advanced-level) foreign language class.
-ESL 3402W helps prepare students for a course that was designed for native speakers such as WRIT 1301.
+ESL 3402W is ahigh-advancedlevel foreign language class and is Writing-Intensive.
+Students may be placed into this course to clear an AZ hold.

 View all ESL courses